Action Planning & ROI:

 - Set expectations at the beginning!
 If you introduce it as best practice before you start work on a project you rarely meet resistance to the concept.

 - Include action planning in the research brief or plan.
 Outline any potential involvement you require from the external research agency.
-Propose that you act as a consultant to implement the process as you have the best understanding of the organisation and culture.
+Propose that you act as a consultant to implement the process, you have the best understanding of the organisation and culture.
 However, agree with the agency how they can assist and have input into the process.

 - Consider how the research and the action planning may relate to key strategic or operational initiatives.
 Discuss any potential conflicts or implications with the senior stakeholders before proceeding with the research project.
 This will ensure that the research and action planning either feeds into the initiatives or avoids overlapping.